hmaarrfk/conda-forge.github.io/docs/_sources/maintainer/updating_pkgs.rst.txt

 If the only issue is in the package metadata, we can directly patch it using the `repo data patches feedstock <https://github.com/conda-forge/conda-forge-repodata-patches-feedstock>`__.
+If this is the case, the following general guidelines should be followed:
+1. Update the feedstocks recipe to ensure future builds do not propagate the issue with a new build number.
-Please make a PR there to add a patch.
-In order to ensure future versions have the required changes, you also need to change the recipe to reflect the metadata changes.
+2. Please make a PR there to add a patch.
+The patch should specify as much has possible the versions and times when the packages were generated.
+It may use the following information

+   - The current timestamp, you may generate it with ``python -c "import time; print(f'{time.time():.0f}000')"``.
+   - The problematic version and build numbers of the packages to affect.

 If instead the actual contents of the package are broken, the following steps will remove broken packages from the ``main`` channel: